oddlord/html5-js-drop7/README.md

 Hitting the **ESC** key will prompt the pause menu, where music and sound effects can be toggled and, if in the middle of a game, the current game can be restarted or quit.

+To play the game, open the file *index.html* with any browser (Google Chrome 65 recommended).

 ## Credits

 All the rights over the original Drop7 games belongs to Zynga Inc.